Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 The only way to confirm root rot is to check the roots themselves.
 Here’s what you’re looking for:

-Side by side comparison of healthy white plant roots versus black mushy rotted roots
+Healthy white plant roots compared to black, mushy rotted roots

 Root Rot Diagnosis Checklist